top of page

 Understanding Emergency Repair Costs

 Be prepared for after hours service to cost more than a standard appointment.
 Emergency rates can be 1.5 to 3 times higher than normal hourly rates.
 Many companies also charge a flat emergency call out fee, which can range from $100 to $350, before labor and parts are added.
 While nobody likes surprise costs, paying a premium for a rapid response is often far cheaper than paying for thousands of dollars in water damage.
-In fact, water damage from issues like burst pipes accounts for nearly one in three homeowner insurance claims.

 Temporary Leak Isolation Before a Full Repair